 I find it easier to create a plan when I know I have an objective to achieve.
 And I'm sure I'm not the only one.

 So, what are your business goals for the upcoming season?
 How many bookings would you like to secure?
-What your target average transaction value per booking?
+What's your target average transaction value per booking?
+Perhaps you want to increase sales by 10% this summer?

-Have a good think about your goals for this campaign before anything else.
+Have a good think about your goals for this campaign and don't forget to write them down.

 2. Who do you want to attract to your business?

-Having a clear idea of who you want to speak to will help you craft a marketing campaign that is relevant and appealing to your target audience.
+Write a description of your ideal customer and use this understanding to guide your decisions from here on.
+Having a clear idea of who you want to speak to will help you craft a marketing campaign that is relevant and appealing to your audience.

 3. What do you want them to book?

 What tours or activities do you provide that your target audience would enjoy?
-Pick 2 - 3 trips that would best suit their demands and create irresistible offers around that.
+Pick 2 to 3 trips that would best suit their demands and create irresistible offers around that.

 You can create discount codes for specific customer segments or send vouchers to customers who have already made a booking to encourage them to book another trip with you.
-Alternatively, you can also create valuable packages that bundle up all your exciting tours and allow customers to pick and choose dates and times that best suit their travel plans.
+Alternatively, you can also create valuable packages that bundle up your tours and allow customers to pick dates and times that best suit their travel plans.

 Timing is crucial for any marketing campaign.